5 Body Signs of Nutritional Deficiencies

 I would also recommend adding in probiotics to support gut health and applying coconut oil and gentle essential oils like lavender to your face to help improve the skin’s microbiome and reduce inflammation on the surface of the skin.
 You can also find non-toxic facial cleansers with agents like activated charcoal that can be very helpful.

 A great source of the omega 3 fatty acids and GLA is through a purified fish oil that is rich in EPA and DHA and also contains added borage oil for the GLA component.
 I always recommend the oil form as you get much more omega 3’s and GLA for your dollar than capsules.
-For mild cases, take 1 tsp daily.
+For mild cases, take 1 tsp daily of this brand.
 For moderate to advanced cases take 1 tbsp – 2x daily.

 #5: Abnormal Sensations in Hands or Feet